Introduction

 Transcript

-Speakers Pastor Cam Porter, Pastor Jim Butler, Dr Samuel Renihan
+SPEAKERS: Pastor Cam Porter, Pastor Jim Butler, Dr. Samuel Renihan

 Pastor Cam Porter (00:07)

 Is my sorrow for sin deep enough to come to Christ?
 Some churches teach that a person must experience great sorrow or tears when they’re saved, often citing passages like Isaiah 61:1-3, Psalm 51:17, Psalm 34:18, and Matthew 5:4.
-But what if someone doesn’t feel that kind of emotional brokenness?
-Can they still truly come to Christ?
+But what if someone doesn’t feel that kind of emotional brokenness—can they still truly come to Christ?

 Dr. Samuel Renihan (00:37)

-Salvation is not conditioned upon a degree of faith, but on faith.
-It’s not the power of the subject of faith that saves, but the power of the object of faith.
-Even mustard seed faith, so long as Jesus is its object, receives the same grace and salvation as the strongest faith.
+So there must be a humility of heart, there must be an acknowledgement of one’s sin.
+But the measure has no necessary connection to salvation.
+Salvation is not conditioned upon a degree of faith, but faith—and so it is not the power of the subject of faith that saves.
+It’s the power of the object of faith that saves.
+So mustard seed faith, so long as Jesus is its object, receives the same grace and salvation that the faith of a martyr obtains because the object is the same, even if the subject is disproportionate.

 Pastor Jim Butler (02:45)